 EXPLORE PUMICESTONE PASSAGE

-There's no better way to enjoy the pristine waters of Pumicestone Passage than by boat.
-A day on this calm, narrow waterway will leave you feeling relaxed and refreshed.
-Enjoy the beautiful natural surroundings with views of the Glass House Mountains and Bribie Island.
-Soak up the sun, enjoy each others company and look out for dolphins frolicking in the bay.
-There are plenty of options for hire on the island from BBQ boats to fishing boats.
+There's no better way to enjoy the pristine waters of Pumicestone Passage than by boat or kayak.
+A day on this calm waterway will leave you feeling relaxed and refreshed.
+With views of the iconic Glass House Mountains and dolphins frolicking in the bay, Pumicestone Passage is a must-visit on any trip to our shores.
+There are plenty of options for hire on the island, from BBQ boats to fishing boats.